Pacific security cooperation

 A networked security architecture in the Pacific: Implications for Australia (Defence Strategic Policy Grant 2020-106-040, 2020-2022)

-With funding from an Australian Department of Defence Strategic Policy Grant, since 2020 an international team of researchers led by the Stretton Institute Security Policy in the Indo-Pacific research program director Professor Joanne Wallis has been analysing the various cooperative security agreements, arrangements, and institutions between and among states and territories in the Pacific Islands region, and their partners.
+With funding from an Australian Department of Defence Strategic Policy Grant, between 2020 and 2022, an international team of researchers (Henrietta McNeill, James Batley, Anna Powles, Alan Tidwell, and Hidekazu Sakai) led by the Stretton Institute Security Policy in the Indo-Pacific research program director Professor Joanne Wallis analysed the various cooperative security agreements, arrangements, and institutions between and among states and territories in the Pacific Islands region, and their partners.
+The aim of the project was to identify how Pacific security cooperation could be best orientated to address current and future regional security challenges.

 Mapping Security Cooperation in the Pacific Islands

-The first major project output is a policy paper titled Mapping Security Cooperation in the Pacific Islands .
+The first major project output was a policy paper titled Mapping Security Cooperation in the Pacific Islands .
 This paper identified and mapped the various cooperative security agreements, arrangements, and institutions between and among states and territories in the Pacific Islands region, and their partners.

 This policy paper was accompanied by an animated map .